5rahim/seanime/README.md

 </h4>

 <p align="center">
-Scan, automate, watch and stream your anime collection, read manga, track your progress and more - all in one place.
+Scan, watch, automate, stream your anime collection, read manga, track your progress and more - all in one place.
 </p>

 <p align="center">